 "Kingdom?"

-"Well, it's a very far away land that I don't want to talk about it."
+"Well, it's a very faraway land that I don't want to talk about."
 Natalak jolting his eyes.

 "I understand, I'm Ashena by the way."
-The lady extend her hand.
+The lady extended her hand.

 "I'm Natalak."
 Natalak shakes her hand.

-As the early night progress and the rain pour heavily.
-Curious and inquisitive Ashena ask Natalak's experience from his travels.
-For the traveler, his thoughts were in chaos contemplating a word of reason.
-Then it came, that was then Natalak told a story regarding his past world.
-Telling how mortals can communicate through portals-like.
+As the early night progresses and the rain pours heavily.
+Curious Ashena asks Natalak about his experience from his travels.
+For the traveller, his thoughts were in chaos, contemplating a word of reason.
+Then it came: that was when Natalak told a story about his past world, telling how mortals can communicate through portals.
 The philosophers and ancient people of Earth.

-Astounded in silence, Ashena was very much immersed through his stories.
-Some are true, and false, and some were true but told outrageous.
+Astounded in silence, Ashena was deeply immersed in his stories.
+Some are true and false, and some were true but told outrageously.
 Consuming less than two hours of storytelling, the rain begins to subside.

 "That's quite fascinating stories you had.
-Why don't you have some rest to my house, it's not a big place but—"
+Why don't you have some rest at my house, it's not a big place but—"

-"Ah, I think I'm already good in here lady Ashena.
-Plus, I won't linger too long from this place."
-Natalak said, evading her words as he returns to his sleep.
+"Ah, I think I'm already good in here, Lady Ashena.
+Plus, I won't linger too long in this place."
+Natalak said, evading her words as he returned to his sleep.

-"If you do that, the guards might throw you to the dungeon.
+"If you do that, the guards might throw you into the dungeon.
 And I happen to know someone just around the corner."

 "Are you serious?"

 "I'm serious.
 And this place is home to noble houses.
 Lucky for you, the guards are lazy this time of year.
-But I don't know about the night patrols, the securities from this area are on high alert due to rampant of the guilds."
-A solemn tone she nods.
+But I don't know about the night patrols; the security from this area is on high alert due to the rampant guilds."
+A solemn tone, she nods.

 "Hmm, I think I should—"